Revolut Switzerland FAQ

 22. Can I buy cryptocurrencies using Revolut?

-You can invest in Bitcoin, Ethereum, Bitcoin Cash, and Litecoin using Revolut.
-However, you cannot buy actual withdrawable cryptocurrency.
+You can invest in cryptocurrencies using Revolut.
+However, you cannot buy actual cryptocurrency that can be withdrawn or transferred.
 You simply participate in the performance of cryptocurrency prices.

 23. What are the advantages of Revolut?

-The favorable currency exchange rates and the intuitive app with many different features are Revolut’s biggest advantages.
+The intuitive app with many different features is Revolut’s biggest advantage.
 Another advantage is that you can track transactions in real-time using the app.

 24. What are the disadvantages of Revolut?